-- • Dig in a 5cm (or more) layer of compost, well rotted manure or green waste into your beds to prepare for the growing season.
+- Dig a 5-cm (or more) layer of compost, well-rotted manure or green waste into beds.

-- • Harvest asparagus spears when they are no more than 18cm tall.
+- Harvest asparagus spears when they’re no more than 18 cm tall.

 - Support pea and bean plants now.
-For quick and easy pea supports push some twiggy sticks around your pea plants now.
+For quick and easy pea supports, push some twiggy sticks around your plants.

-- • Thin your carrot seedlings to achieve good-size carrots - do this in the evening when fewer carrot flies are around.
+- Thin carrot seedlings to achieve good-sized carrots; do this in the evening when fewer carrot flies are around.

 In the fruit garden

-- • Protect your fruit blossom from late frosts by covering them with fleece on cold nights.
+- Protect fruit blossom from late frosts by covering them with horticultural fleece on cold nights.

-- • Spray the emerging leaves of peach and nectarine trees with Bordeaux Mixture to prevent peach leaf curl.
-Sheltering your plants from the rain will also reduce the risk of peach leaf curl.
+- Spray the emerging leaves of peach and nectarine trees to prevent peach leaf curl.
+Sheltering your plants from the rain will also help reduce the risk of peach leaf curl.

 - Feed raspberry canes, fruit bushes and fruit trees to encourage good crops this season.
 Apply a slow-release fertiliser around their base.

-- • Try hand-pollinating your peaches and nectarines with a soft-bristled paint brush for better crops this year.
+- Try hand pollinating peaches and nectarines with a soft-bristled paint brush for better crops this year.

 Looking after your lawn